lermanMax/dydx_open_interest/README.md

-# Veska Python Boilerplate
+# dydx open interest

-This is a setup for python microservices
+This is a microservice for obtaining open interest data from the Dydx exchange and loading it into ClickHouse.

-It contents some business logic to show how code could be structured

-There are some ["problems"](https://github.com/GigaTechnologies/veska-python-boilerplate/issues) which should be solved.
-But as a concept to show - it works just fine

 ## Requirements